elliotwutingfeng/ipcrypt-std.github.io/www/pages/index.md

         <h2 class="text-3xl font-bold mb-6 text-center">A Community Approach</h2>
         <div class="max-w-3xl mx-auto">
             <p class="text-lg mb-6">
-                IPCrypt is a <strong>volunteer-created specification</strong> that tries to be practical and easy to implement.
+                IPCrypt is an <strong>open specification</strong> that tries to be practical and easy to implement.
 We've focused on clarity and simplicity so that anyone can understand and use it, regardless of their resources or expertise.
             </p>
             <p class="text-lg mb-6">
                 We've built on existing, well-tested cryptographic methods rather than creating new ones.
 Our goal is to provide a helpful resource that can be freely implemented in any programming language or environment.